 That’s right, there are three subtypes of Golden Retriever, and here we are going to learn about the English Golden Retriever, also known as the English Cream.
 The English Cream Golden Retriever is not a mix.
 Although there is only one Golden Retriever breed, there are slight differences between them all.
 These differences may or may not determine which subtype you choose for you and your family.
 The English Cream is known as the English Cream because he is, well, English.
 And because he is more likely to be lighter in color.

 English Cream Golden Retriever

 English Creams also go by different names, particularly in America.
 Other names include the Rare White European Retrievers or Exquisite Platinum Imported Golden Retrievers.
 Contrary to popular belief, there are more differences to learn about than just his paler color.
-But make no mistake about it, the English Cream is most popular for his shiny white coat!
+But make no mistake about it, the English Cream is most popular for its shiny white coat!
 Let’s jump straight in!

 According to those that work with English Cream Golden Retrievers, there is a clear difference between the English Creams and his American sibling.
 English Creams are calmer and seem more mature compared to the American Goldens.
 English Creams are rarely hyper or overly boisterous, whereas many American Goldens are.

 This is not to say that English Creams aren’t active and fun, because they are.
 And it’s also not the case that American Goldens aren’t able to chill out.
 But if you are looking for a calmer and gentler Golden, the English Cream is your best choice.
 Other than this difference, they are the same as the other types of Gold Retrievers when it comes to their personality.